Av1-Lv5/alvs.dev/src/content/projectDetails/7-tic-tac-toe.md

 ### Technical sheet code

 -   This app is built in plain HTML, CSS and JS.
--   Though the app seems like a Single Page Application, it isn't.
+-   Though the app seems like a Single Page Application, it isn't using any spa frameworks/libraries.
 The implementation is just switching between '.show' & '.hide' css classes for blocks of html.

 ### Random facts